Generalized Nash equilibrium problems with quasi-linear constraints: Numerical experiments

 \section{Numerical experiments}

-This section presents the numerical experiments of GNEPs with quasi-linear constraints.
-Algorithms~\ref{alg:pLME_all} is applied to solve GNEPs.
+This section presents the numerical experiments of applying Algorithms~\ref{alg:pLME_all} for solving GNEPs with quasi-linear constraints.
 In computations, involved polynomial optimization problems are solved globally with Algorithm~\ref{alg:mom-sos}, using the \MATLAB software \texttt{GloptiPoly3} \cite{GloPol3}.
-Additionally, semidefinite programs are solved using the \texttt{MOSEK} solver \cite{mosek} with \texttt{Yalmip} \cite{Yalmip}.
+Semidefinite programs are solved using the \texttt{MOSEK} solver \cite{mosek} with \texttt{Yalmip} \cite{Yalmip}.
 The computations were implemented using \MATLAB R2023b on a laptop equipped with a 12th Gen Intel(R) Core(TM) i7-1270P 2.20GHz CPU and 32GB RAM.
-To enhance readability, the computational results are reported with four decimal places.
+The computational results are reported with four decimal places.
 For convenience of expression, the constraints are ordered from left to right and from top to bottom in each problem.

-\begin{example} We use Algorithm \ref{alg:pLME_all} to solve some GNEPs from existing references.
-These problems are given explicitly in the Appendix, each with a given citation name.
+\begin{example} We apply Algorithm \ref{alg:pLME_all} to solve some GNEPs from the existing literature.
+These problems are explicitly given in Appendix~\ref{sc:existing_refs}, each accompanied by its corresponding label.
 We report our numerical results in Table \ref{table:appendix}.
 The notation $\#x^*$ stands for the number of computed GNEs.

 \end{example}

 \begin{example} Consider the $2$-player convex GNEP: